 Another important development in the literature concerns misspecified exposure mappings.
-While knowing the correct exposure mapping provides a natural recipe for asymptotically high quality estimators of many estimands, misspecification of the exposure mapping to lead to inappropriate bias in estimation. \citet{savje2021causal} characterizes this bias and provides conditions under which consistency of estimators can be achieved (essentially a rate of decay of the misspecification of the exposure mapping).
-While our work is not guaranteed to be robust to all misspecification, by choosing a rich class of interference patterns we hope to alleviate many of these concerns.
+While knowing the correct exposure mapping provides a natural recipe for asymptotically high-quality estimators of many estimands, misspecification of the exposure mapping leads to inappropriate bias in estimation. \citet{savje2021causal} characterizes this bias and provides conditions under which consistency of estimators can be achieved (essentially a rate of decay of the misspecification of the exposure mapping).
+Although our work is not guaranteed to be robust to all misspecification, by choosing a rich class of interference patterns, we hope to alleviate many of these concerns.

-In the same spirit, \cite{yuan2021causal} propose a methodology to detect the exposure conditions for a given dataset by precomputing a large class of causal network motifs for each unit (i.e. all possible treated neighborhood graphs for each unit).
+In the same spirit, \cite{yuan2021causal} propose a methodology to detect the exposure conditions for a given dataset by precomputing a large class of causal network motifs for each unit (i.e., all possible treated neighborhood graphs for each unit).
 They then use regression trees to identify important causal network motifs and thus limit the classes of exposures that they need to study.
-This is similar in spirit to the approach in \citet{awan2020almost} which selects relevant causal motifs to adjust for interference in an experiment.
-Both of these approaches become computationally challenging as the degree of nodes and the depth of interference increases to even modest sizes.
+This is similar in spirit to the approach in \citet{awan2020almost}, which selects relevant causal motifs to adjust for interference in an experiment.
+Both of these approaches become computationally challenging as the degree of nodes and the depth of interference increase even to modest sizes.